RobTillaart/SD2405/README.md

 The API (base RTC functions), documentation and examples is recently (0.1.1) aligned with my DS3232 library.

-Note: The current library is not tested yet with hardware.

 Feedback as always is welcome, please open an issue on GitHub.

+### Breaking changes 0.2.0

+The library is tested with hardware resulting in a 0.2.0 version with a lot of code fixes in the library. **Pre 0.2.0 versions are obsolete**.

+- disableWriteRTC() + enableWriteRTC() works as intended.
+- read() + write() works as intended.
+- SRAM functions work as intended.

+Still to verify, alarms and interrupts.

 ### Compatibles